Cognitive Enrichment Advantage

 - building relationships

-If I use the Building Block of Connecting Events then I’ll be able to predict and analyze accurately.
+If I use the Building Block of Connecting Events then I’ll be able to predict and analyse accurately.

 What is Problem Identification?